ncsa/hydro_documentation/docs/source/accessing_transferring_files.rst

 .. _small-transfer-tools:

-Transferring a Few Small Files With Text Tools
+Transferring a Few Small Files
 -------------------------------------------------

 These tools are suitable for a few (typically less than 1000) files and in total less than 100 GB.
 If your transfers using these tools take more than 15 minutes, please consider using Globus instead.